• Skip to Content

 • Language skills

-When it comes to including banking skills on your resume, you shouldn’t just list them in the skills section of your resume.
+When it comes to including banking skills on your resume, you shouldn’t just list them in your skills section.
 Instead, every part of your resume should include some key skills that hiring managers are looking for in bank tellers.

 Your top skills should be featured in your bank teller resume objective, and you should highlight many of your skills as a bank teller in your work experience.